 Mr. James E. Moses

-Exclusive Interview Conducted by Barbara J. Andrews
+Exclusive interview conducted August 2002 by Barbara J. Andrews

 German Shepherd Dog Breeder/Handler Extraordinaire!
 He's Jim, Jimmy, Mr. Moses but above all he is a world famous authority on GSD and all Herding Breeds.